Pál Joensen: 2012 FINA World Swimming Championships on Short Course

-In December 2012 Joensen competed at the World Swimming Championships on Short Course in Istanbul.
-On 14 December he competed in the men's final in 400 metre freestyle.
+In December 2012 Joensen competed at the World Swimming Championships on short course in Istanbul.
+On 14 December, he competed in the men's final in 400 metre freestyle.
 He placed 6th in a time of 3:42.23.
-On the last day, 16 December 2012, he competed in the men's 1500 m freestyle.
-He originally took bronze in the time 14:36.93, the Danish swimmer Mads Glæsner won in the time 14:30.01, Italian Gregorio Paltrinieri took silver in the time 14:31.13.
-Drug testing later revealed that Glæsner committed a doping violation at the meet, and was stripped of his medals in Istanbul in June 2013, elevating Joensen to silver in the 1500M.
+On the last day, 16 December 2012, he competed in the men's 1500 metre freestyle.
+He originally took bronze in the time of 14:36.93; the Danish swimmer Mads Glæsner won in the time of 14:30.01, and Italian Gregorio Paltrinieri took silver in the time of 14:31.13.
+Drug testing later revealed that Glæsner committed a doping violation at the meet, and was stripped of his medals in Istanbul in June 2013, elevating Joensen to silver in the 1500 m.

-However, upon appeal to the Court of Arbitration for Sport, Glaesner's 1500-meter freestyle gold medal was reinstated based on the fact that a test after that race, two days after his initial positive test following the 400-meter free, was clean.
-He still forfeited the 400-meter freestyle bronze, which he did not appeal.
+However, upon appeal to the Court of Arbitration for Sport, Glaesner's 1500 metre freestyle gold medal was reinstated based on the fact that a test after that race, two days after his initial positive test following the 400 metre free, was clean.
+He still forfeited the 400 metre freestyle bronze, which he did not appeal.
 This means that Joensen's medal position was returned to bronze.

 Joensen's bronze medal was his first medal from a World Championship, it is also the first time a swimmer from the Faroe Islands has won a medal at a World Championship in swimming.

 2013 European Short Course Swimming Championships in Herning

 Joensen participated at the 2013 European Short Course Swimming Championships in Herning.
-He won a silver medal in the men's 1500 m freestyle.
+He won a silver medal in the men's 1500 metre freestyle.